tpaschalis/gophersub/whiteboard.md

 ## Design

+Since I've now started with writing functionality, I'm not yet sure what will be the best way to package the whole thing, as a library, to enable it to be used as a cli application and whatnot.

+Because I'm lazy, I'll be throwing everything into `main.go`, and the structure will emerge later on.

 I am not sure how to handle whole subtitle files.
 I am pretty confident with each subtitle being a struct like this will do, (maybe add another `metadata` field).
 ```go